bluekvirus/Stage.js/HOWTO.md

 We achieve client-side multi-page-alike navigation through switching *Context*s on a pre-defined application region by responding to the URL fragment change event. (e.g #navigate/Context/...)

 ####What's a Context?
-A *Context* is a *Marionette.Layout* wrapped inside a *Marionette* module, you can just think of it as a *Layout*. *Context*s only appear on the application's context region (each application can have only 1 such region).
+A *Context* is a special *Marionette.Layout* view object. *Context*s only appear on the application's context region (each application can have only 1 such region).
 If you have more than 1 *Context*s defined, they will automatically swap on the context region in response to the navigation event.
 You will not have more than 1 active *Context* at any given time.

 alias: Page